The Thomas Pages homepage

 Footnote:

 "For the music director.
-'A Dove on Distant Oaks'.
+'A Dove on Distant Oaks'."

 •

-When this principle is applied to Psalm eight, it becomes apparent that 'mutlaben' in the title of Psalm nine (translated sometimes as 'death of the hero', 'death of the son', or 'death of the man between the camps', according to how the Hebrew vowel-pointing is done) is really the footnote of Psalm eight and refers to the killing of Goliath the blasphemer for which young David is filled with praise toward God, for -
+When this principle is applied to Psalm eight, it becomes apparent that 'mutlaben' in the title of Psalm nine (translated sometimes as 'death of the hero', 'death of the son', or 'death of the man between the camps', according to how the later Hebrew vowel-pointing is done) is really the footnote of Psalm eight and refers to the killing of Goliath the blasphemer for which young David is filled with praise toward God, for –

-"From the lips of children and infants You have ordained strength
+"From the lips of children and infants You have ordained strength because of Your enemies, to silence the foe and the avenger."

 Hallelujah!